 Prebiotic fiber is found in many supplements.
 You can purchase them individually as either a powder or capsule, and they are also available as part of a “symbiotic” formula, which combines prebiotics with probiotic bacteria.
 However, too much of a good thing can lead to uncomfortable side effects, including gas, bloating, diarrhea or constipation.
 Some patients will tolerate certain types of fibers better than others.
 And too much fiber too quickly without increasing hydration can lead to painful constipation.

 SIBO (small intestinal bacterial overgrowth) results from a high concentration or “overgrowth” of bacteria in the small intestine, where the maximum bacterial concentration should not exceed 105 per ml.
 SIBO can be the consequence of either an overgrowth of small bowel commensal organisms or the transmigration of bacteria from the colon across the ileocecal valve.
-Up to sixty percent of patients with irritable bowel syndrome (IBS) may also have underlying SIBO.
+Up to 60% of patients with irritable bowel syndrome (IBS) may also have underlying SIBO.

 In the case of patients with SIBO, traditional fiber-based supplements are not ideal.
 Any extra fiber will inevitably worsen their SIBO symptoms because fiber produces gas during the fermentation process.
 Patients with SIBO are inevitably left with few choices to rebalance their gut microbiome, heal their leaky gut and relieve their symptoms.
 That’s where polyphenol-based prebiotic supplements come into the picture.